-This property contains Tavares fine sand, 0 to 5 percent slopes, classified as an aquifer recharge soil.
-Mapped topographic elevations indicate the soils may consist of Type 3 Aquifer Recharge soils that have impervious area restrictions.
+The entire property contains Candler fine sand and Paola fine sand, 0 to 8 percent slopes, classified as aquifer recharge soils.
+Mapped topographic elevations indicate the soils may consist of Type 2 Aquifer Recharge soils that have impervious area restrictions.
 The applicant is hereby notified of the development and impervious restrictions within Conservation Element Policy 10.2 and the Aquifer Protection Ordinance.